 Nursing home staff members who do not intervene in abusive acts perpetrated by nursing home residents may also be partially liable for the abuse or neglect.

-With the complexities of federal laws and state laws, having an attorney who is well-versed in age-related discrimination can be helpful.
-When the issue isn’t with an employer, an elder law attorney will likely prove to be the most beneficial.
+With the complexities of federal and state laws, having an attorney well-versed in age-related discrimination can be helpful.
+When the issue isn’t with an employer, an older adult law attorney will likely be the most beneficial.

-Any older person who has legal issues related to an area of practice within the elder law area should find an attorney who is knowledgeable and experienced with these specific issues.
-After all, a person who needs to get a divorce probably wouldn’t call a personal injury lawyer, so a person with an elder law need should stick to an elder law attorney.
+Any older person with legal issues related to an area of practice within the older adult law area should find an attorney who is knowledgeable and experienced with these specific issues.
+After all, a person who needs to get a divorce probably wouldn’t call a personal injury lawyer, so a person with an older adult law need should stick to an older adult law attorney.